nerdschoolbergen/introduction-to-javascript/exercise-1/README.md

 Refresh the page (hit <kbd>F5</kbd> or <kbd>CTLR</kbd> + <kbd>R</kbd> / <kbd>CMD</kbd> + <kbd>R</kbd>).

-Apparently nothing happened so it's time to take on our CSI hat.
+Apparently nothing happened so it's time to take on our detective hat 🕵️.

 :pencil2: Open the Chrome or Firefox Devloper Tools by doing one of the following: